 Tours can also be organized through this iconic area.

 There are many different routes that you can take through the waterways.
 Consult the tour operator or trajinera boatmen beforehand and tell them where you’d like to go.
-Visiting these canals is one of the best Mexico City activities and can be loads of fun.
+Visiting these canals is one of the best Mexico City with kids activities and can be loads of fun.

 Teotihuacan — The Ancient Aztec City

 Exploring Teotihuacan with the family is tons of fun and incredibly interesting.